 Substance abuse has profound effects on an individual’s personal and social life.
-Using drugs actually changes brain chemistry in ways that promote drug-seeking behaviors.
+Using drugs changes brain chemistry in ways that promote drug-seeking behaviors.
 For example, cocaine and other stimulants act on the brain’s pleasure centers.
-The euphoric high that results from taking the drug acts as a reward that causes cravings for more of the substance.
+The euphoric high from taking the drug serves as a reward that causes cravings for more of the substance.

 The very things that make drugs so enjoyable to use at first also make the recovery process extremely difficult.
-Each individual struggling with addiction has a unique set of circumstances that cause drug cravings and drug-seeking behaviors.
-To become successful during recovery, the person must become healed by breaking free of those causes.
+Each person struggling with addiction has a unique set of circumstances that cause drug cravings and drug-seeking behaviors.
+To be successful during recovery, the person must become healed by breaking free of those causes.

 How Will Creative Thinking Help to Overcome Drug Dependency?